Jo Yarker;PhD, MSc, CPsychol

 Wellbeing Areas of Particular Interest

-Consultant Psychologist
+Senior Consultant

-Nathan supports a range of research projects – bringing together existing evidence and expert opinion to create new tools and more in-depth understanding of workplace wellbeing challenges.
+Nathan supports a range of research projects – bringing together existing evidence and expert opinion to create new tools and a more in-depth understanding of workplace wellbeing challenges.

 Why do you work in the Wellbeing field?